irinatu/shape_diff/Readme.md

 ## Input files

+Example input files can be found in the examples/input/ directory.
 - SHAPE reactivity files in `.map` format (4 columns):
   1. nucleotide index
   2. reactivity value (`-999` for missing data)